 Electric cars are pricey to buy compared with fossil-fuelled alternatives, and the e-NV200 is no exception, but like with other electric cars, the Government will give you a grant to help with the extra cost.
 You can choose to buy your car either with the battery included, or you can choose to pay a bit less outright and lease the battery from Nissan.
 The latter gives you more options around battery maintenance and renewal.
 The leasing costs depends on predicted mileage and rental period, but the rates certainly aren’t ruinous.
 Once you’re past that initial hurdle of getting your hands on an NV, the running costs are minuscule.
 Reckon on spending about 2p per mile in electricity costs if you’re charging up on a cheaper night-time tariff (that’s far less than you’d spend on fossil fuel), while most of the various taxes that motorists face will either not apply to you, or will be charged at the very minimum rate.

 There’s very little reliability data available for the Nissan’s electric products specifically, but the firm’s vehicles usually perform well on mechanical dependability.
 With far fewer moving parts that a conventional combustion-engined car, there’s a lot less to go wrong on an electric car.
 This should, in theory at least, translate into strong reliability.
 It also means that electric cars are, by and large, easier – and therefore cheaper – to maintain.
-Most of the car is protected by Nissan’s standard three-year/60,000-mile warranty, while the battery and EV-specific parts have five-year/60,000-mile cover.
+Most of the car is protected by a five-year/60,000-mile warranty, while the battery and EV-specific parts have eight-year/100,000-mile cover.
 Hopefully, that should go some way towards allaying any fears you may have about battery longevity.

 Many van-based MPVs are rather short on safety kit, which really isn’t ideal in cars designed to ferry families.
 Thankfully, the e-NV200 does better than most such vehicles, but it still lags behind many MPVs with more conventional origins.
 The best MPVs these days have sophisticated driver aids such as autonomous braking and lane departure warnings, but the NV has to make do with the bare minimum of tools required by law, things like traction and stability controls.
 At least you get front, side and curtain airbags provided as standard, which is a lot more than many van-derived people-movers give you.
 However, that still couldn’t prevent the car from scoring a rather disappointing three out of five stars in Euro NCAP crash tests.